Armed with a few laps in a go-kart and a perplexing amount of self-confidence, my 9-year-old fancies himself an exceptionally talented driver.

 The track would always have a few hot karts and a few duds, and often the best race would be to see who got to the good karts first.

-Still, the fascination with which track has the fastest karts remains.
+Still, the fascination for thrill-seekers with which track has the fastest karts remains.

 There seem to be two clear leaders, each claiming to have the fastest karts in town.
 And yet, neither location would provide an actual MPH and seemed generally cagey about the whole thing when I inquired.